LPDI-EPFL/masif/docker_tutorial.md

-# Docker tutorial for MaSIF (Molecular Surface Interaction Fingerprints: Geometric deep learning to decipher patterns in protein molecular surfaces.).
+# Docker tutorial for MaSIF.

 ## Table of Contents: